1928 United States presidential election: Other candidates

 The Republican Convention was held in Kansas City, Missouri from June 12 to 15 and nominated Hoover on the first ballot.
 With Hoover disinclined to interfere in the selection of his running mate, the party leaders were at first partial to giving Dawes a shot at a second term, but when that information leaked, Coolidge sent an angry telegram that said that he would consider a second nomination for Dawes, whom he hated, a "personal affront".
 To attract votes from farmers who were concerned about Hoover's pro-business orientation, the nomination was instead offered to Curtis.
 He accepted and was nominated overwhelmingly on the first ballot.
 Curtis was the first candidate of Native American ancestry nominated by a major party for national office.

-In his acceptance speech eight weeks after the convention ended, Hoover said: "We in America today are nearer to the final triumph over poverty than ever before in the history of this land...
+In his memoirs, Hoover details his response upon hearing he was nominated:My whole life has taught me what America means.
+I am indebted to my country beyond any human power to repay.
+It conferred upon me the mission to administer America’s response to the appeal of afflicted nations during the war.
+It has called me into the cabinets of two Presidents.
+By these experiences I have observed the burdens and responsibilities of the greatest office in the world.
+That office touches the happiness of every home.
+It deals with the peace of nations.
+No man could think of it except in terms of solemn consecration.In a later more broadly circulated speech eight weeks after the convention ended, Hoover said: "We in America today are nearer to the final triumph over poverty than ever before in the history of this land...
 We shall soon with the help of God be in sight of the day when poverty will be banished from this land."
 That sentence would haunt Hoover during the Great Depression.